error404teamnamenotfound/Rushhour/README.md

 ### Output

 This is an example of the visualisation output of board 6x6_1 with the Breadth First Search algorithm.
 It illustrates the shortest solution to win the game.
+The red block is the target car and needs to go the exit.

 ![alt text](https://github.com/error404teamnamenotfound/Rushhour/blob/main/output/6x6_1/output6x6_1_breadthfirst_21.csv.gif)